JohnCGriffin/BF-computed-goto/README.md

 I copied that procedure into another, converting that ```case``` entries into named labels for use with goto.
 The main function was redirected to call the goto-based procedure, with the runtime dropping 20%.

-## In this case, a goto is overall more legible and maintainable than a switch
+## In this case, the computed goto is more maintainable

 Despite a goal of performance, a primary driver for selecting C++, the need for maintainability and legibility remains paramount.
 I see two facets that lean in favor of the computed goto.
-First, the goto targets are just about as clear as their ```switch``` counterparts:
+First, the individual goto labels are just about as clear as their ```switch``` counterparts:

 ### Standard C/C++